How To Set Up a Home Arcade System

 You needn’t access your savings account for a fancy new gaming PC as many of the classic arcade games released up to the 21st century and beyond, work perfectly fine with minimal computer specifications.

-For example, I’ve been playing plenty of relatively modern arcade games on a old Pentium 4 with 2GB of RAM and a 40GB HDD.
+For example, I’ve been playing plenty of relatively modern arcade games on an old Pentium 4 with 2GB of RAM and a 40GB HDD.
 Second hand computers of these specs can be bought cheaply at many pawn brokers and flea markets, you may even have one hidden away in the attic.

 2. Download and install the MAME arcade emulator

-MAME stands for Multiple Arcade Machine Emulator, and is a program capable of recreating PC environments for over a thousand different arcade boards.
+MAME stands for Multiple Arcade Machine Emulator and is a program capable of recreating PC environments for over a thousand different arcade boards.
 For example, MAME is a virtual arcade machine, and there are several different versions of MAME, which have different features and OS compatibilities.
 However, the basic version can be downloaded for Windows through the official MAME website.

 Once downloaded, run the program and select a location for MAME to install to.
 And once installed, simply enter the newly created directory and locate a file named “mame”.
 Create a shortcut from “mame” to your desktop, so you can run the program whenever you want.
 Back in the MAME directory, locate the folder called “roms” for the next step